Sustainability Data

 Boundary: SCREEN Group in Japan and cooperating companies (in Japan)

-Note : Occupational accidents: Work-related injury, illness or death that leads any treatment at medical institution.
+Note : Occupational accidents refer to work-related injury, illness or death that leads any treatment at medical institution.

 *1 Serious accidents: Accidents in which three or more workers are killed, injured or become ill on the job at any one time, including accidents involving no absence from work.